glaaki/hugo-portfolio/content/about.md

 I write application, CI, and infrastructure code; sometimes I get paged when a service goes down then I fix it so it doesn't.
 I'm currently based in the Springfield, MO area but open to opportunities elsewhere if something should come along.

-On my off time I enjoy spending time with my family and the occasional round of disc golf.
+In my off time I enjoy spending time with my family and the occasional round of disc golf.
 Ask me about my:

 - Keyboards
 - Woodworking